Yorke to lead Soca Warriors as TTFA eyes 2026 World Cup

 “Having helped TT to the semi-finals of the Concacaf Gold Cup in 2000, captained the side at the 2006 World Cup, and been assistant manager, my love and commitment to my national team is well documented.”

-Yorke wants to build on Eve’s work and described the former coach as “a good friend and former team-mate”, whom he played alongside for a number of years from youth level up to the senior team.
+Yorke wants to build on Eve’s work and described the former coach as “a good friend and former teammate,” whom he played alongside for a number of years from youth level up to the senior team.

-Yorke was captain of the TT’s 2006 World Cup squad during an illustrious playing career that saw him enjoy playing spells at Manchester United, Aston Villa, Birmingham City, Sunderland, Blackburn Rovers and Sydney FC.
+Yorke was captain of the TT’s 2006 World Cup squad during an illustrious playing career that saw him enjoy spells at Manchester United, Aston Villa, Birmingham City, Sunderland, Blackburn Rovers and Sydney FC.

 The terms of Yorke's contract were not revealed by the TTFA on November 1.

-According to online media outlet Wired868, Eve earned US$12,500 (TT$84,776) per month while at the national helm.
-Another former coach, Terry Fenwick, had a starting salary of US$20,000 per month.
+According to online media outlet Wired868, Eve earned US$12,500 (TT$84,776) a month at the national helm.
+Another former coach, Terry Fenwick, had a starting salary of US$20,000.

 More than a coach needed

 On Yorke's re-entry into TT football, former TT standout player Brian Williams and Yorke’s 2006 World Cup teammate Brent Sancho welcomed him back to the national setup.
-Also chiming in on Yorke’s potential to succeed were current players Aubrey David (captain), Alvin Jones (midfielder) and Denzil Smith (goalkeeper).

-Williams and Sancho agreed that the TTFA and corporate TT must ensure all other aspects of the team and its management are well taken care of to ensure a smooth transition for all stakeholders.
+Williams and Sancho agreed the TTFA and corporate TT must ensure all other aspects of the team and its management are well taken care of to ensure a smooth transition for all stakeholders.

 “Dwight’s success won’t hinge solely on his ability to coach,” Sancho said.
 “There is a financial capital related to qualifying for a World Cup, and if that cannot be met, you can bring who you want, it won’t work.